Blog Nutrition Nutrition Facts Is Honey Gluten-Free?

 Honey-based products, such as honeycomb candy and honey cake, may or may not be gluten-free.

 While the honey is likely to be gluten-free, other ingredients may contain gluten.
-To ensure that a product is safe for those with gluten sensitivity, check the label for any gluten-containing ingredients.
+To ensure that a product is safe for those with gluten sensitivity, check the label for any gluten-containing ingredients, as well as the allergen list.
 If it does not list any, then it’s likely gluten-free.

 How To Tell If Honey Is Gluten-Free

-The Food and Drug Administration (FDA) requires that food labels list all ingredients, so if the honey you’re buying is labeled gluten-free, then it should be safe (4).
+The Food and Drug Administration (FDA) requires that food labels list all ingredients, but even if a product doesn’t include a gluten-containing ingredient, that doesn’t rule out the possibility of cross-contamination (4).

 If you can’t find a gluten-free label on the honey you’re buying, it’s best to contact the manufacturer and ask about their manufacturing process.
-This should give you a good idea of whether their honey is safe for people with gluten sensitivity.
+This can help give you a better idea of whether their honey is safe for people with gluten sensitivity.

 Going local is one of the best ways to make sure your honey is gluten-free.
-Ask your local beekeeper directly and you can be confident that there won’t be any cross-contamination.
+Ask your local beekeeper directly if they can be confident that there won’t be any cross-contamination.

 Does Gluten-Free Honey Have Health Benefits?

-Yes, gluten-free honey does have health benefits.
-Honey is rich in nutrients, including enzymes and antioxidants that can offer the following benefits
+Yes, gluten-free honey may have health benefits.
+While still primarily made up of sugar, honey also contains trace amounts of some nutrients, as well as enzymes and antioxidants that might offer the following benefits:

 Soothing Digestive Issues

-Honey contains probiotics that balance friendly bacteria in the gut, helping reduce digestive issues.
+Honey contains prebiotics that may support friendly bacteria in the gut, possibly helping reduce digestive issues.

-For people with gastroenteritis who experience diarrhea, honey can help to reduce symptoms.
-It can also be part of effective oral rehydration therapy (ORT) to help those with severe dehydration due to excessive diarrhea (2).
+For people with certain gastrointestinal disorders, it has been suggested that honey can help to reduce symptoms.
+It can also be part of effective oral rehydration therapy (ORT) to help those with severe dehydration due to excessive diarrhea or other causes (2).

 Read More: Raw Honey Benefits Weight Loss: How To Use Raw Honey For Weight Loss

-Honey has antiviral and antibacterial properties that can help boost immunity and protect against infections.
-It soothes sore throats, coughs, and other upper respiratory tract infections (2).
+Honey has antiviral and antibacterial properties that may help protect against infections.
+It has been used traditionally to soothe sore throats, coughs, and other upper respiratory tract infections (2).

 Honey is also believed to help reduce inflammation which is associated with several chronic diseases, such as rheumatoid arthritis and asthma (2).